 The financial planning process should begin well before you are admitted to the institution and continue throughout your academic career.
-Please contact the Office of the Bursar, located in Thompson 133 for information about payment options and important deadlines concerning Tuition and Student Fees.
+Please contact the Office of the Bursar (Student Accounts), located in Thompson 133, for information about payment options and important deadlines concerning Tuition and Student Fees.
 Every student is responsible for the charges assessed to their student account.
 Discrepancies should be immediately brought to the attention of the Bursar.

-Students that live in the Residential Halls, please contact Residential Services concerning payment options for Housing.
+Students that are planning to live in the Residential Halls are encouraged to contact Residential Services concerning payment options for Housing.

-Students are required by New York State public health law to submit adequate proof of immunity to Measles, Mumps, and Rubella (MMR) and to make a decision regarding receiving the meningitis (meningococcal) vaccine.
+Students are required by New York State Public Health Law to submit adequate proof of immunity to Measles, Mumps, and Rubella (MMR) and to make a decision regarding receiving the meningitis (meningococcal) vaccine.
 All records are due the first day of the term for all newly matriculating students.
-For more information, visit Insurance & Immunization Records (IIR), a sub-area within the Office of Student Affairs for more information.
+For more information, visit Insurance & Immunization Records (IIR), a sub-area within the Office of Student Affairs, for more information.

-The Office of International Services is an essential resource for international students, visiting scholars and faculty, and their dependents.
+The Office of International Services (OIS) is an essential resource for international students, visiting scholars and faculty, and their dependents.
 OISS is responsible for providing immigration-related advice, assistance and documentation services, in addition to mandatory workshops about the responsibilities, requirements, and benefits of student immigration status.
-The OISS serves as the College's liaison with the U.S. Department of State and the U.S. Department of Homeland Security on matters concerning TC's international community.
+OISS serves as the College's liaison with the U.S. Department of State and the U.S. Department of Homeland Security on matters concerning TC's international community.

 Be sure to view events hosted by OIS to learn more about available services and resources.

 On-campus housing is limited.
 Students interested in on-campus housing are encouraged to submit a Housing Application as soon as possible.
 Application priority is partially determined by application date.
 Application submission does not ensure housing availability.

 Attend New Student Orientation

-New Student Orientation/Welcome Day is hosted by the Office of Student Affairs (OSA).
+New Student Orientation (NSO) is hosted by the Office of Student Affairs (OSA).
 This program provides an overview of resources and services available to all students of Teachers College.
 RSVP required.